Organizational Documents For LLC: Everything You Need to Know

 In the same manner as a corporation, LLC owners cannot be held liable for debts incurred by the business.
 Like a partnership or sole proprietorship, LLCs are flexible, offering pass-through taxation.
 Pass-through taxation means that losses and profits pass from the business to individual members.
 Members would then file such profits and losses on your individual tax returns.

 Moreover, you do not need help from an attorney to create an LLC, and you may file the necessary legal documents on your own.
 On the other hand, you can use a professional formation service to create an LLC on your behalf.
 When creating an LLC, you must file an articles of organization within the state you live in.
-Your articles of organization functions as a document and outlines essential information about your LLC.
+Your articles of organization function as a document and outlines essential information about your LLC.
 After the form has been registered, the LLC is officially a registered entity in your state.

 An articles of organization is usually filed at the secretary of state office in your state.
 In certain states, however, you may have to file with another state agency.
 The following states require you to file with another agency: